-This country-specific Q&A provides an overview to Competition Litigation laws and regulations that may occur in Sweden.
+This country-specific Q&A provides an overview of Competition Litigation laws and regulations applicable in Sweden.

 What types of conduct and causes of action can be relied upon as the basis of a competition damages claim?

 Injured parties can claim damages caused by infringements of the prohibitions in Swedish and EU law against (i) agreements between undertakings that restrict competition, and (ii) abuse of a dominant position.
 This follows from the Swedish Competition Act and the Competition Damages Act, covering infringements of both Chapter 2, Sections 1 and 7 of the Swedish Competition Act, and Articles 101 and 102 of the Treaty of the Functioning of the European Union (TFEU).